-1. Establish your company branding & identity
+1. Before planning your store fit-out, establish your company branding & identity

-This seems like an obvious point but being clear on how you will translate your brand identity into bricks and mortar from the outset will save you time and money in design changes and help speed up the process in reaching the final agreed design.
+This seems like an obvious point but being clear on how you will translate your brand identity into bricks and mortar from the outset will save you time and money in design changes .
+And it will help speed up the process in reaching the final agreed design.
 Whether you have the facilities in-house to design your store, use a design agency, or partner with a shop fitter who has the knowledge and capabilities to design your store – having a clear vision from the start is vital.

 2. Partner with a fit-out company who share your brand ethos and goals